omayconaguiar/omayconaguiar/README.md

 💬 Feel more than welcome to contact me if you need any help or want to discuss any software development topic! </br></br>

- <b><i>I truly believe that technology and software development has the power to change people's lives for the better.
+ <b><i>I truly believe that technology and software development has the power to change people's lives and our current enviroment for the better.

 <br/>
 <hr />